DHTMLX/gantt-docs/data/desktop/how_to.md

 ];
 ~~~

-https://snippet.dhtmlx.com/t5ba0gzu Gantt.
-Custom column with template for task progress
+{{editor	https://snippet.dhtmlx.com/t5ba0gzu	Gantt.
+Custom column with template for task progress}}

-https://snippet.dhtmlx.com/gfsdp121 Gantt.
-Custom column with template for action buttons
+{{editor	https://snippet.dhtmlx.com/gfsdp121	Gantt.
+Custom column with template for action buttons}}

 ## How to add custom add(+) button

-You need to add a custom column to the gantt.config.columns parameter.
-You can set any name for that column except add.
-Otherwise, Gantt will add the default add column.
+You need to add a custom column to the [gantt.config.columns](api/gantt_columns_config.md) parameter.
+You can set any name for that column except *add*.
+Otherwise, Gantt will add the default *add* column.
-It is possible to return any HTML elements in the grid column by using the template function.
+It is possible to return any HTML elements in the grid column by using the [template](desktop/specifying_columns.md#datamappingandtemplates) function.
 It means that you can return a button and attach a click event to it with a custom function for adding tasks.

 ~~~js
 gantt.config.columns = [